 To make passwords difficult to guess, they should be least 12 characters long and include a combination of capital and lowercase letters, numbers, and symbols.
 Aim to change your passwords every 90 days, and use different passwords for different accounts.

 Take advantage of two-factor authentication when available.
 This approach provides another layer of security: You must authorize access to your account using another personal device and your password.
+But be on the lookout for fake or unexpected prompts for two-factor authentication.
+If you are not trying to access your account, disregard any prompts or text messages asking to approve access or to provide a security code.

 Hackers can also access your information through spyware that you may not realize you’ve downloaded on your computer.
 Firewalls and antivirus programs can help protect you from malicious software that could put your information at risk.
 It’s important to make sure these programs are installed and active on your computer and keep them up to date.
 It’s a good idea to turn on automatic updates for them, if possible.
+Be careful with app downloads on your mobile devices.
+Download apps only from official app stores, and review the ratings and comments before installing them.

 If you have to enter sensitive information over the internet, make sure you do so securely—and that the site you’re using is really the one you think it is.
 Always look for “https” at the beginning of a web address to ensure you’re on a secure site that uses encryption before you enter sensitive data like credit card numbers.